Top 5 Career-Building Movies

 "Bob had bitch tits"

-5) Shannon Elizabeth in American Pie (1999)
+Here are the finest five of them all.5) Shannon Elizabeth in American Pie (1999)

 Sweet Jesus, they are enormous.
 I mean these jugs are colossal.
 Think about it, a foreign student with hooters this gargantuan, naked in your room reading magazines about other girls with huge Bon-bons.
 Big and round, and at the same time charming and fascinating.
 Splendid udders too, surrounded by massive milkmeat, these not-so-grassy knolls make you understand Jason Biggs misfortune.